dani-abou/BulkiV2/README.md

 I am using Vercel to host because it is built to work with NextJs, and it's cheap (unless we get a lot traffic).
 Before pushing to main, always make sure you run the following `npm run build`.

 I've also set it up such that staging is built as a preparation branch before anything pushes to live.
 As expected, one can build individual features on an independent branch, then PR their branch into staging.
-Staging can then be tested any changes prior to making the changes live.
+Staging can then test any changes prior to making the changes live.
 You can see the current state of staging [here](http://bulki.us.test-google-a.com/)

 ## Storage